piotrbelina/piotrbelina.com-hugo/content/blog/http-log/index.md

 I wanted to create a logging middleware for HTTP client.

-Working code example can be found on [GitHub](https://github.com/piotrbelina/code-for-blog/tree/main/http-logg)
+Working code example you can find on [GitHub](https://github.com/piotrbelina/code-for-blog/tree/main/http-log)

 The basic structure is